 Please see the Sample Transfer Plans and discuss your goals with a BHC advisor.
 Since major requirements vary from one transfer school to another, you should follow the recommendations for your transfer school as soon as you know which one you will attend.

-The Illinois Articulation Initiative (IAI) is a statewide agreement of core general education courses that are transferable among more than 100 participating colleges and universities in Illinois.
+The Illinois Articulation Initiative (IAI) is a statewide agreement of core general education courses that are transferable among about 100 participating colleges and universities in Illinois.
 AA degree: If you complete the Associate in Arts degree at Black Hawk College, you will also complete the Illinois Articulation Initiative General Education Core Curriculum.
-The IAI […]
+The IAI General […]

 Beginning with the fall 2016 semester, there are differences between the Associate in Arts (AA) and the Associate in Science (AS) degrees.
 The AS degree has additional math and science requirements for graduation.
 However, students have the option to graduate under the requirements in effect at their first enrollment, unless enrollment has been interrupted for […]